bberak/6502-flappy-bird/README.md

-# 6502-kit
+# 6502 Flappy Bird

-A repo with tools for building programs that run on the MOS 6502/6510 and WDC 65c02 CPUs 🕹️
+Flappy bird for the 6502 microprocessor 🐦

 ## Prerequisites